ptsteadman/notebook/essays/gray-man-style.md

 3. Where does gray man come from?

 Where does the gray man concept come from?
-Does it come from a three-letter agency, is it survivalist copypasta, or just common sense?
+Does it come from the military, is it survivalist copypasta, or just common sense?
 Do people actually practice gray man?

+The earliest reference I could find online to the concept of the gray man is in a blogpost on the "Western Rifle Shooters Association" website, alongside numberous other articles about firearms, survival, and anti-government politics.
+This piece, authored by someone called Habcap in a Goofus and Gallant style, presents gray man as more of an identity than a strategy.
+Moreover, Habcap presents gray man as soething that can be practiced in a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

+Later discussions of the gray man seem to have adapted t largely by preppers and survivalists as a response to a fantasy urban survival scenario.

 4. The fashion industry and gray man